iccaving/icccsite/content/tour/yorkshire-2015-12-29.md

 ### Bull pot (Kingsdale): Alex Seaton,

+### Heron Pot: Fiona and the NPC

+On ICCC’s rest day I went to Heron Pot with NPC members.
+I’d never been there before and Clive Westlake wanted to take some photos of the large pitch.
+I couldn’t pass up the chance to get nice photographic evidence of me in a cave.
+Also I’d already visited the caves IC was considering.

+Clive and Geoff said some have described East Kingsdale caves as “juvenile to the point of delinquency”, so I didn’t know quite what to expect.
+Heron is easy, good fun, and much prettier than I expected.
+The streamway is quite decorated.
+We took the high level route to avoid the waterfalls.
+Quite literally in the middle of the traverse the screw gate karabiner of my long cowstail jammed shut, preventing me from moving to the pitch head.
+Eventually* the dynamic rope of my cowstail was retied around a new krab.
+Freed from my temporary perch in the roof, we carried on.

+At the bottom of the pitch we continued downstream until the roof lowers.
+It’s possible to crawl through water towards the lower entrance into Gaze Gill.
+Clive and Geoff looked at me as if to say ‘go for it’ but I declined, and modelled for photos of the main pitch.
+Maybe one of Clive’s photos will even come out looking okay after a digital touchup.
+I’d love to do the pull-through trip down to Gaze Gill someday.

+*No amount of weight could persuade the krab to open, nor did initial bashes against the rock.
+On the way out Geoff managed to open it by banging it hard against the cave wall, and advised further lubrication of the gate.
+Fnarr fnarr.

+#### Fiona

 ## Sunday 3rd

+### Bullpot: Tanguy, Kenneth, Fiona, Edith and Kelvin

 Winter Tour was slowly creeping to its end, and Sunday was our last SRT trip.
 As our contingent of cavers had been purged during the weekend, only two teams remained, one going to Rowten Pot – Jack, Christina, Catalina and Alex- while I took Kenneth and Edith with Fiona and Kelvin to Bull Pot to practise rigging.